SystemsApproach/private5g/README.rst

 About The Book
 ===============

-Source for *5G Connectivity Service: A Systems Approach* is available on GitHub under terms of the `Creative Commons (CC BY-NC-ND 4.0)
+Source for *Private 5G: A Systems Approach* is available on GitHub under terms of the `Creative Commons (CC BY-NC-ND 4.0)
 <https://creativecommons.org/licenses/by-nc-nd/4.0>`__ license.
 The